 Today, Mike is managing director of Yellow Thread Ventures, the angel investment company he founded.
 A past board member at Habitat for Humanity of New Hampshire, he also serves as the board co-president of Philadelphia’s Ronald McDonald House – all while supporting Jasper cross-country and track programs and serving as a mentor and adviser for the O’Malley School of Business.

 “There are so many ways to contribute,” Mike observes.
-“Donating time is a very worthwhile way to give to the College, which needs alumni volunteers.”
+“Donating time is a very worthwhile way to give to the University, which needs alumni volunteers.”
 He points, for example, to the Cross-Country Invitational’s success.
 With help from volunteers as well as Manhattan’s departments of Athletics, Admissions and Advancement, the weekend raises funds for the cross-country and track teams while bringing more prospective students to campus.

-Mike came to the College from a hard-working household in southern New Jersey.
+Mike came to the University from a hard-working household in southern New Jersey.
 “With four siblings,” he says, “money could get tight.”
 He and his brothers exhibited their entrepreneurial spirit, screen printing tee shirts to sell at regional auto races, road races and other events.
 A runner at Cherry Hill West High School, Mike joined the track team as a freshman at Manhattan.

 For his remaining three years, he focused on classes while participating in the Marketing Club and working part-time.
 He still prizes the example of his professors — including the late John W. Dobbins Jr., Ph.D., former chair and associate professor of marketing.
 “You get one great boss in your life and maybe a handful of great teachers,” says Mike.
 “John Dobbins was great.”